BDC Hamburger Icon

 Giving informal feedback

 As mentioned, feedback has traditionally been stored up and kept on file all year, waiting until the annual performance review when managers let it loose all at once.
 This can be a problem for many reasons.
 For example, the manager might only mention the employee’s most recent performance, ignoring their accomplishments or setbacks earlier in the year.
-The manager might also bring up old performance topics that have since spiraled as a result of not being addressed in the moment, or they might try to discuss an issue neither the manager nor the employee can fully recall.
+The manager might also bring up old performance topics that have since spiraled as a result of not being addressed at the moment or they might try to discuss an issue neither the manager nor the employee can fully recall.

 Instead of saving up feedback, managers and co-workers should be encouraged to provide informal feedback as soon as an event occurs, whether it’s positive or negative.
 This way employees are praised when appropriate and coached when a challenge presents itself.